mfem/web/src/howto/findpts.md

 a part of the gather-scatter library, [gslib](https://github.com/Nek5000/gslib).
-While `findpts` was originally developed for interpolation of grid functions in `H1` for meshes with quadrilateral or hexahedron elements, `FindPointsGSLIB` also enables interpolation of functions `L2, H(div), H(curl)` on meshes with triangle and tetrahedral elements by using `findpts`' kernels for communication and MFEM's internal methods for interpolation.
+While `findpts` was originally developed for interpolation of grid functions in `H1` for meshes with quadrilateral or hexahedron elements, `FindPointsGSLIB` also enables interpolation of functions in `L2, H(div), H(curl)` on meshes with triangle and tetrahedral elements.

 The key steps of using `FindPointsGSLIB`, as demonstrated in the [gslib](https://github.com/mfem/mfem/tree/master/miniapps/gslib) miniapps